denten-papers/cambridge-materiality/main.md

 ## Bertrand Russel in Lahore

-In March of 2018, members of my research group and I traveled to Lahore, Pakistan under the invitation from the Archives and Libraries Department, in Government of the Punjab and the Punjab Information Technology Board.
+In March of 2018, members of our research group and I traveled to Lahore, Pakistan under the invitation from the Archives and Libraries Department, in Government of the Punjab and the Punjab Information Technology Board.
 We were there to present on "Architectures of Knowledge," a topic that for me meant the involvement with material culture of print, including the study